Blosc/caterva-scipy21/caterva_workshop.md

 ### Iron Array

 ironArray is an example of a library built on top of Caterva.
-It is a set of tools optimized for performing operations on floating-point data sets.
+It is a lightweight, flexible and fast toolkit for managing floating-point datasets.

 The highlights of ironArray are: